Club Governance Code of Practice

 How does the Code help clubs?

-The Club Code of Practice is a self-regulatory mechanism for clubs that introduces minimum standards and best practice guidance to help clubs meet the high expectations of their communities.
+The Code is a self-regulatory mechanism for clubs that introduces minimum standards to help clubs meet the high expectations of their communities.
 By providing a user-friendly way to resolve issues, it also helps clubs and their members avoid costly legal action to resolve disputes.
-The Code of Practice and Best Practice Guidelines provide a framework for successful club operations — with checklists to help monitor performance, avoid potential financial or legal problems, and ensure future club viability.
+The Code provide a framework for successful club operations — with checklists to help monitor performance, avoid potential financial or legal problems, and ensure future club viability.
 The Code has played an important role in helping to lift the performance of club boards and management.

 How does the Code help club members?